philnichol/terraform-provider-aws/website/docs/r/cloudwatch_log_metric_filter.html.markdown

 * `name` - (Required) A name for the metric filter.
 * `pattern` - (Required) A valid [CloudWatch Logs filter pattern](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/FilterAndPatternSyntax.html) for extracting metric data out of ingested log events.
+Must be less than or equal to 1024 characters in length.
 * `log_group_name` - (Required) The name of the log group to associate the metric filter with.
 * `metric_transformation` - (Required) A block defining collection of information needed to define how metric data gets emitted.
 See below.